The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Effect on Local Environments

+In this section we study energy outflows, focusing on whether energy is efficiently deposited into the CGM.
+We note that none of the outflows in question are powerful enough to reach the virial radius of 44 kpc; outflows in this context are only those that break above and below the disk to reach the CGM.

-This association is further supported by Fig. \ref{fig:temporal}, showing the time evolution of the total energy deposited by low-density SNe (red) and high-density SNe (separately).
-Here, a SN is considered to have gone off in a low (high) density environment if the local ISM density is less (greater) than $10$ $\mHcc$.
-Shown in orange are the energy flux rates calculated from slabs, of thickness $L=50$ pc, at a height of 1, 2, and 4 kpc above and below the disk, via the equation:
+Fig. \ref{fig:temporal} shows the time evolution of the total energy deposited by low-density SNe (red) and high-density SNe (blue).
+As we have defined in Sec.~\ref{subsec:indivSNe}, a SN is considered to have gone off in a low (high) density environment if the local ISM density is less (greater) than $10$ $\mHcc$.
+Shown in orange are the energy flux rates calculated from slabs, of thickness $L=50$ pc, at a height of $\pm 1$ kpc in { LYRA} and $\pm 0.25$ kpc in { RIGEL} above and below the disk, via the equation \citep[][]{Ogilvie16Fluids}:

-where $\rho$ is the mass density, $v_z$ is the $z$-velocity directed away from the disk, $\varepsilon$ is the internal energy density, and $P$ is the pressure, all of which are quantities of gas cells that are tracked by the simulation.
-We see from the alignment of the peak positions, that the red curve representing the low-density SNe are temporally correlated with the energy flow rate; contrarily the blue curve representing high-density SNe is not as well-correlated to the outflow history.
-For $\dot{E}_{\rm SN}$ referring to the total energy rate injected by the low-local density, high-local density, or all SNe, we quantify the association with the outflow rate using a cross-correlation coefficient $c$, defined as
+where $\rho$ is the mass density, $v_z$ is the $z$-velocity directed away from the disk, $\varepsilon$ is the thermal energy density, and $P$ is the pressure.
+To reduce sensitivity to initial blowouts, we use only the final 750 Myr of each simulation.

+In both simulations, we see from the alignment of the peak positions, that the red curve representing the low-density SNe are temporally correlated with the energy flow rate; contrarily the blue curve representing high-density SNe is not as well-correlated to the outflow history.
+Relative to the energy released by SNe, the { RIGEL} energy flows do not penetrate out of the disk as efficiently as in { LYRA}.
+As such we measure the { RIGEL} flows at 0.25 kpc instead of 1.0 kpc in { LYRA}, noting that the peaks in the { RIGEL} energy flow at 0.25 kpc visually align with both those of the low-density SNe and the energy flow at the further height of 1.0 kpc.